OpenSourceEconomics/respy/doc/source/numerical_methods.rst

     \sum^4_{j = 1} \pi_{2j} \left(\max E - \bar{V}_j\right)^{\tfrac{1}{2}}
     \end{align}

 :math:`\bar{V}_j` is shorthand for the expected value of the alternative-specific value function and :math:`\max E = \max_k\{\bar{V}_j\}` is its maximum among the choices available to the agent.
 The :math:`\pi`'s are time-varying as they are estimated by ordinary least squares each period.
-The subset of state points used to fit the interpolating function is chosen at random for each period.
+The subset of interpolation points for the interpolating function is chosen at random for each period.
+The number of interpolation points remains constant across all periods.
 The number of interpolation points is selected in the *INTERPOLATION* section of the initialization file.
-For more details on this interpolation scheme and its effect on estimation performance see the analysis in Eisenhauer (2016).

 Function Smoothing
 """"""""""""""""""

 We simulate the agents' choice probabilities to evaluate the negative log-likelihood of the sample.
-With only a finite number of draws, there is always the risk of simulating zero probability for an agent's observed decision.
+With only a finite number of draws, there is always the risk of simulating a zero probability for an agent's observed decision.
 So we implement the logit-smoothed accept-reject simulator as suggested by McFadden (1989).
 The scale parameter :math:`\lambda` is set in the *ESTIMATION* section of the initialization file.

 Miscellaneous
 """""""""""""

-All numerical linear algebra is done with the `LAPACK <http://www.netlib.org/lapack>`_ library.
-The pseudorandom number generation differs between the Python and Fortran implementations.
+We use the `LAPACK <http://www.netlib.org/lapack>`_ library for all numerical algebra.
+The generation of pseudorandom numbers differs between the Python and Fortran implementations.
 While they are generated by the Mersenne Twister (Matsumoto, 1998) in Python, we rely on the George Marsaglia's KISS generator (Marsaglia, 1968) in Fortran.